bearsunday/BEAR.QueryRepository/README.md

 [![Code Coverage](https://scrutinizer-ci.com/g/bearsunday/BEAR.QueryRepository/badges/coverage.png?b=develop)](https://scrutinizer-ci.com/g/bearsunday/BEAR.QueryRepository/?branch=develop)
 [![Build Status](https://travis-ci.org/bearsunday/BEAR.QueryRepository.svg?branch=develop)](https://travis-ci.org/bearsunday/BEAR.QueryRepository)

-**BEAR.QueryRepository** segregates reads and writes into two separate repository.
+[CQRS](http://martinfowler.com/bliki/CQRS.html)-inspired **BEAR.QueryRepository** segregates reads and writes into two separate repository.

 Transparent caching is enabled with **@Cacheable** annotated resource.
-When you create, update or delete the resource by non-`get` method, cache data is automatically created and stored in **query only repository**.
+When you `post`, `put`, `patch` or `delete` the resource, data is automatically stored **Query only repository**.
+It can be work as a normal cache with `expiry` time.
+You can also treat it as permanent query only data storage without `expiry`.

 Meta information will be add in the header just like HTTP cache as following.

  * Etag: 2296077071
  * Last-Modified: Mon, 29 Dec 2014 04:51:43 GMT

-### Composer install
+## Composer install

     $ composer require bear/query-repository:~1.0@dev